deanrad/meteor-promise-docs/client/explanation.md

 ## User interaction
 A promise can represent *any* eventual value.
 Here, for the sake of demonstration, we create a promise for "the eventual value of the `favoriteNumber` field, once the user has clicked submit."

-Normally, reactivity can take care of this, but in this case, we've used a Promise to show how `PromiseHelper` is not limited to `Meteor.call` promises.
+Normally, reactivity can take care of this, but in this case, we've used a Promise to show how `ReactivePromise` is not limited to `Meteor.call` promises.
 We've also used the ability to chain promises to specify that once the promise resolves, we want to process the value server-side, then gray out the field.

 ## Demo 3
 What's your favorite number?